pragmagrid/perfsonar/README.rst

 do that you will not be able to fetch the required Rolls in the next screen).

-At the next screen type `beta6.rocksclusters.org` as `Hostname of Roll Server` and click on Download.
+At the next screen type `beta6.rocksclusters.org` as 'Hostname of Roll Server' and click on Download.
 Then select the following Rolls:

 - kernel
 - base